US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Warrant Officer Roles

-As a warrant officer, you’ll be a subject matter expert in your field.
+As a warrant officer, you will be a subject matter expert within your field, responsible for managing, maintaining, and operating complex systems or equipment.

-You’ll train both enlisted soldiers and officers in your specialty.
+Warrant officers frequently serve as advisors to commanders regarding technical issues, providing training to both enlisted soldiers and officers in your specialty.

-Some common warrant officer roles include:
+Common warrant officer roles include:

 • Helicopter pilots